 The millennial mind thinks differently than the baby boomer.
-Hustling their way into the harsh socio-economic times, the millennial’s have learnt to appreciate minimalism, cost-effectiveness, durability, and Eco-friendliness.
-This is why the generation speaks against single-use plastic but is pro plastic furniture.
+Hustling their way into the harsh socio-economic times, the millennial’s have learned to appreciate minimalism, cost-effectiveness, durability, and Eco-friendliness.
+This is why the generation speaks against single-use plastic but is pro-plastic furniture.
 Plastic furniture is getting more and more popular with the younger generation.
 Let’s find out why.

 It shouldn’t burn a hole in the pocket

 Furniture buying is an expensive affair.
 Fresh graduates, who have just moved out of their hometown, are not in a position to purchase expensive furniture.
 Plastic tables and chairs are a cost-effective alternative to wood or metal that serves the purpose without digging a hole in the pocket of the millennial’s who are often identified as the urban poor.